2nd Battalion, 14th Marines: History

 The battalion was commissioned on 26 March 1943 at Marine Corps Base Camp Pendleton, California.
 On 19 August 1943, 2/14 was assigned to the 14th Marine Regiment.
 During January 1944, 2/14 was deployed to the Marshall Islands and participated in the following World War II Pacific campaigns: Battle of Kwajalein, Battle of Tinian and the Battle of Iwo Jima.
 They were redeployed during October 1945 to Camp Pendleton, California and deactivated on 15 November 1945.

 The 2/14 was reactivated on 1 July 1962 at NAS Dallas in Grand Prairie, Texas.
 In February 1966, 2/14 was assigned to the 4th Marine Division as part of Marine Forces Reserve.
 They relocated to a standalone reserve facility near downtown Fort Worth, Texas in 1988.
 In March 2000 they returned to Grand Prairie, Texas at the Grand Prairie Armed Forces Reserve Complex.

 The battalion participated in Operation Desert Shield and Operation Desert Storm, Southwest Asia, November 1990 – April 1991.
-2/14 has additionally deployed batteries in support of Operation Iraqi Freedom and Operation Enduring Freedom including the second battle of Fallujah, Operation Phantom Fury.
+The battalion has additionally deployed batteries in support of Operation Iraqi Freedom from 2001 - 2007, Operation Enduring Freedom 2011, Operation Freedom Sentinel with Task Force Southwest 19-2 in 2019, and Operations Allies Welcome, and Operation Allies Refuge in 2021.